AlbertaSat/ex2_ground_station_website/INSTALL.md

 source venv/bin/activate
 ```

 **5. Set the environment variables.** These environment variables tell Flask which configuration settings to use.
+Do this in every terminal window or you'll get errors.

 ```
 source ./env.sh